syncfusion-content/javascript-docs/js/api/ejTreeView.md

 To load the TreeView nodes from the particular URL.
-If target tree node is specified, then the given nodes are added as child of target tree node, otherwise nodes are added in TreeView.
+When target tree node is specified, then the given nodes are added as child of target tree node, otherwise nodes are added in TreeView.

 <table class="params">
 <thead>